preciofishbone/OmniaFx/docs/tutorials/first-extension/create-feature/README.md

 You might now notice that the sample feature is activated failed.
 So now you need to debug and fix it!

-Turn off the worker that running on cloud server so that the local worker can pick up the activation queue messages.
+Disable the worker that running on cloud server so that the local worker can pick up the activation queue messages.

 ```
 omnia extensions scale {worker-service-id} --tenantid {tenant-id} --replicas 0